 Father’s day is special at the Jenni Earle ranch.
-We don’t have any father’s on the team, but it was Jenni’s grandfather Earl that inspired her to create her first bandanas.
-These days families take all shapes and sizes—the role a father can be filled by anyone.
-This year we’ve decided to think about men and male identifying persons in terms of their authentic truth, and emotional vulnerability.
+We don’t have any fathers on the team, but it was Jenni’s grandfather Earl that inspired her to create her first bandanas.
+These days families take all shapes and sizes—the role of a father can be filled by anyone.
+This year we’ve decided to think about men and male-identifying persons in terms of their authentic truth, and emotional vulnerability.

-Jeremy Grace teaches yoga in Winston-Salem, NC, and offers a class that focuses specifically on masculinity and how it relates to authenticity and issues of ego or imbalance.
+Jeremy Grace teaches yoga in Winston-Salem, NC.
+He offers a class that focuses specifically on masculinity and how it relates to authenticity and issues of ego or imbalance.
 We were able to learn a bit more about this work from Jeremy himself:

 What led you to offer this class?
-What are benefits of it?
+What are the benefits?

-The intention for this class was an extension of Empowered Masculine Workshop that was created for men.
-The main benefits of this yoga for men class are yogic in nature with increased strength, increased flexibility, improved balance, and improved body awareness but more importantly; nonjudgement, vulnerability, acceptance, and inclusion.
+The intention for this class was an extension of the Empowered Masculine Workshop that was created for men.
+The main benefits of this yoga class are yogic in nature with increased strength, increased flexibility, improved balance, and improved body awareness but more importantly; non-judgement, vulnerability, acceptance, and inclusion.